nycm1989/nImagePicker/README.md

     width               : double | null,
     height              : double | null,
     onTap               : Future<void> Function() | null,
-    htmlImage           : String | null, // only one of this must be filled assetImage          : String | null, // only one of this must be filled filterOpacity       : double | null,
+    urlImage           : String | null, // only one of this must be filled assetImage          : String | null, // only one of this must be filled filterOpacity       : double | null,
     emptyWidget         : Widget | null,